-A DIY pool removal is not without its drawbacks, however.
+DIY pool removals do not come without drawbacks, however.
 Inexperienced homeowners could find themselves paying more to continue renting equipment after making mistakes on the project.
-They may also hit power lines, gas lines, and other vital but dangerous elements that could cause serious damage.
+They may also hit power lines, gas lines, and other vital but dangerous elements that can cause serious damage.
 If you find that the hassle of doing it yourself is not worth the risks involved, it may be best to hire a professional instead.
 A professional pool removal contractor will know the best ways to handle a pool filling on your property and take the necessary precautions to complete the project safely and in a structurally sound way.

 Working with a Contractor

-If you have assessed the pros against the cons and finally decided that it is time to fill in your pool, leave the process to the professionals.
+If you have assessed the pros against the cons and finally decided that it is time to fill in your pool with dirt, leave the process to the professionals.
 Dirt Connections has years of experience in helping homeowners create the perfect backyard.
 The firm can complete a pool filling and clean up the worksite within one week, leaving you with a brand new backyard just in time for summer activities.
-Dirt Connections provides free consultations and estimates, allowing you to ask all the questions you need before beginning the process.
+The Fairfax pool removal contractors at Dirt Connections provide free consultations and estimates, allowing you to ask all the questions you need before beginning the process.